JonathanVusich/sinter-lang/README.md

 }
 ```

 A main argument that takes in a string array is also valid.
-The parameters given to the Flux VM at startup are passed to this method.
+The parameters given to the Sinter VM at startup are passed to this method.
 ```ignorelang
 fn main(arguments: [str]) {
     print(arguments.to_string());